project-oak/oak/rfcs/1440_generic_planner_node.md

   the application.
 - It would be easier to build tools to perform static analysis of the node graph to detect potential problems.
-- It would usualy be easier to reason about the security of a static node graph.
+- It would usually be easier to reason about the security of a static node graph.

 ## Overview

 Moving all node and channel creation to a configuration-based mechanism is a significant and potentially disruptive change.
-This RFC proposes a more gradual approach by implementing a re-usable WASM-based planner node that uses a manifest file to do the node and channel creation.
+This RFC proposes a more gradual approach by implementing a re-usable Wasm-based planner node that uses a manifest file to do the node and channel creation.
 The functionality can be expanded over time to support more complex scenarios.